-Just after autumn, a busy season in Nepal, winter season sets in.
 The Everest Base Camp trek in January is generally quiet and peaceful compared to other months.
-And, adventurous at the same time.

 Everest Base Camp trek in winter is not the peak trekking season because of the holidays and a cold weather.
-But it has the most attractive views.
-However, trekking to EBC in January has its own perks.

-Despite the cold, the daytime at Everest Base Camp is warm with bright sunshine.
 And, though the night time temperature can get low, it should not bother much because you will be indoors.

-Trekking in January means you will get great views of the mountains.
-You may not get to experience such glorious and scenic views in any other season but in winter.
 Hence if you want to choose trekking in Everest Base Camp in January, there are a few things to consider.

 Table of Contents

-- Everest Base Camp Weather in January
+- Weather During Everest Base Camp Trek in January

 - Altitude of Everest Base Camp